Phalcode/gamevault-docs/docs/gamevault-plus/integrations/discord.md

 1. Open the GameVault application and go to the **Settings** tab.
 2. Navigate to **GameVault+** > **Features** > **Discord**.
 3. Toggle **Sync** to activate the integration.
-4. Your play status will now sync with Discord.
+4. Your play status now syncs with Discord.

 ### Important Notes